 Black Friday and Cyber Monday 2018: Best monitor deals

+Just when you thought there couldn’t possibly be any more Black Friday deals on your favourite gaming monitors, Cyber Monday rolls round and coughs up a whole load more.
+And I, The Dealer, have sifted through them all, bringing you the best Cyber Monday monitor deals you can grab right now.

-After months of build-up, this year’s Black Friday and Cyber Monday deals bonanza is almost over.
-This time tomorrow, a lot of the best monitors deals will be winding down to go an hibernate for a bit, but there are still a couple of great monitor deals to be had if you haven’t quite got round to it yet.
-I’ve cleared away all the deals that have either gone or no longer in stock, leaving you with the cream of the remaining crop.
-If you’ve been looking to upgrade your monitor to one of the screens on our bestest best gaming monitor list, you better act fast before they’re gone.
+With newly added entries to both our Nvidia G-Sync section, FreeSync, ultrawide and good old fashioned regular monitor categories, there should hopefully be something for everyone here, whether you’re looking for a cheap second screen or a fancy pants, all-singing, all-dancing gaming monitor.
+If you’ve been looking to upgrade your monitor to one of the screens on our bestest best gaming monitor list, The Dealer commands you to act fast before they’re gone forever.

-As always, you’ll find all these deals and more over in our jumbo Black Friday 2018 hub, but if you’d rather have a gander at some of our other Black Friday deals hubs, click on the links below:
+As always, you’ll find all these deals and more over in our jumbo Black Friday and Cyber Monday 2018 hub, but if you’d rather have a gander at some of our other Black Friday deals hubs, click on the links below:

 Best UK monitor deals